Check List: You will need the following to complete your Will.

 You can fast track through Step 4 making the whole processes even faster.

-- STEP 7 talks about ‘Bequests ‘Gifts in Wills’ – this is where you nominate any friends, families or charities that you’d like to leave any gifts to.
-Make sure you have a list of gifts, a list of recipients and all of their details.
+- STEP 7 talks about ‘Bequests ‘Gifts in Wills’ – this is where you nominate any friends, families or charities that you would like to leave any gifts to.

 Got questions?
 We’ve got answers: https://www.yourwills.com.au/faqs/

-Or if you’ve got a more specific question, get in touch: firstname.lastname@example.org
+Or if you have a more specific question, get in touch: firstname.lastname@example.org

 How Do I Get My Will Once I’ve Completed the Steps?